lumapu/ahoy/README.md

 ### Added chart to Display128x64

 ### Added a History menu
-This menu displays a bar-chart of the last 256 total power values and a bar chart of the last 256 Yield-Day values.
+This menu displays
+- a bar-chart of the last 256 Total-Power values
+- a bar chart of the last 256 Yield-Day values.
 Note: The history of the values gets lost after rebbot!

 ### Changed WiFi reconnect behaviour
 For me the original reconnect did not work.
 I always lost connection after some time.
-Now it is much more stable.
+Now it is more stable.

+### Reduced frequency channels
+Removed frequencies 2461, 2475MHz.
+Now the transfers are much more stable